Are fluoxetine and duloxetine the same

 These differences in brand names, indications, half-life, and side effects can impact the choice of medication for an individual based on their specific condition and symptoms.
 It is essential to consult a healthcare provider to determine the most suitable treatment option.

-See also Duloxetine hcl bcs classification
+See also Duloxetine dose response

 Key Differences